Xanax Withdrawal and Detox

 Withdrawal from Xanax can be dangerous and should never be done without the supervision of medical professionals.
 Luckily, effective medical detox options are available to help you recover from the effects of Xanax abuse.

 Understanding Xanax Withdrawal

-People who take Xanax in large doses, or for a longer period than initially prescribed, run the risk of developing a dependence.
+People who take Xanax, especially those who take the drug in large doses or for a longer period than initially prescribed, run the risk of developing a dependence.
 These people also increase their likelihood of suffering from withdrawal.

 Withdrawal occurs when a person who is physically dependent on Xanax suddenly stops taking it.
 Without Xanax, a dependent person can’t function or feel normal, and they often experience physical pain and psychological disturbances.

 Xanax has a very short half-life, which is a fancy way of saying that it goes into and out of the body very quickly.
 This property appears to make Xanax even more likely to cause emotional and physical dependency than other benzodiazepines.
 The short half-life means people will often start withdrawing from Xanax between scheduled doses, which tends to powerfully reinforce their psychological dependency of the medication.

 People who have taken benzodiazepines in high doses or for a long period of time generally have more intense withdrawal symptoms.